claws/txPachube/README.rst

 txPachube is a Python wrapper of the v2 Pachube `API <http://api.pachube.com/v2/>`_, based on the Twisted networking framework.
 Use it to integrate non blocking access to the Pachube API into your Python Twisted application.

-It currently contains API functions for all API calls (Feeds, Datastreams, Datapoints, Triggers, Users, Keys).
+It implements the full Pachube API - Feeds, Datastreams, Datapoints, Triggers, Users, Keys.

 **txPachube is currently under development**